Visit the Judean Desert

 Why is the Dead Sea salty?

-To know why the Dead Sea is so rich in salt, we must go back to the time of the creation of our planet.
+In order to understand why the Dead Sea is so rich in salt, we must go back to the time of the creation of our planet.
 More than 4 billion years ago, when the Earth was formed, volcanoes were numerous and active.

 For more than 100 million years, eruptions of these volcanoes have released significant amounts of steam and gases.